BECOMING A FOSTER PARENT

 Knowledge - Fostering requires a basic knowledge of child care skills, as well as familiarity of the stages of child development.
 These skills should help foster parents identify emotional, physical and behavioral indicators of abuse and neglect, as well as provide age appropriate discipline.

-In order to become a foster home in Wisconsin, you must obtain a foster home license, unless you are a relative or guardian of the child.
+In order to become a foster home in Wisconsin, you must obtain a foster home license, this includes all relative caregivers.
 There are several qualifications a person must meet to become licensed as a foster parent.
 These include:

 Potential foster parents need to participate in several interviews in the prospective foster parents home.
 The purpose of these interviews is to see if the home, as well as the prospective foster parent, satisfies the state's requirements and meets the needs of the children available for placement.